-There was a steady increase in exports of dried chillies from Thailand until 2019, reaching 20 thousand tonnes, but exports decreased sharply to 9.2 thousand tonnes in 2020.
-Despite this decrease, exports to Europe, in particular, has seen much growth, with the Netherlands being the main target destination.
-In 2021, the Netherlands imported around 5.7 thousand tonnes of dried chillies from Thailand (62% of the total supply from Thailand to Europe).
+There was a steady increase in exports of dried chillies from Thailand until 2019, reaching 20 thousand tonnes, but exports decreased sharply to 9.2 thousand tonnes in 2020, with a slight recovery to 12 thousand tonnes in 2021.
+Despite this decrease, exports to Europe in particular have seen much growth, with the Netherlands as main target destination.
+In 2021, the Netherlands imported around 6.8 thousand tonnes of dried chillies from Thailand, representing over 90% of the total supply from Thailand to Europe.
 Thai dried chillies are mostly exported in the form of dried powder or fine flakes.
 Popular chilli varieties in Thailand are phrik khi nu (birds eye chilli of the Capsicum Frutescens species) and prik num.

 Mexico, traditional dried chilli supplier

 Mexico is increasing its export of dried chillies at a stable rate, but only a very small share accounts for export to Europe.
 Around 99% of all exported dried chillies actually goes to the United States.
-The export share to Europe is insignificant – amounting to less than 300 tonnes in 2021.
+The export share to Europe is insignificant, amounting to less than 100 tonnes in 2021.